Actionary5/Notebook/README.md

 # Notebook
-Repo for storing and tracking my self-study progress in Data Science
+Repo for storing notes from Jose Portilla Data Science course on Udemy.